ibrasec/query_AS_prefixes/README.md

 # find-AS-pool

-A simple python 2.7 code to find the IP pool of the given Autonomous System (AS)
+A simple python 2.7 code to find the IP pool of a given Autonomous System (AS)

 It parses (dan) website to gather the required informatino.
 # Reuqired Libraries